AWegnerGitHub/awegnergithub.github.io-content/2025_06_18_python_id_vs_equality.md

 Tags: technical
 Category: Technical Solutions
 Slug: python-gotcha-identity-vs-equality
 Summary: To a new developer `is` can look like an equality check in Python, especially in poorly written tutorials.
-I'll an overview of what `is` is and how you should use it in only limited circumstances.
+I'll give an overview of what `is` is and how you should use it in only limited circumstances.
 Status: published
 Series: Programming Gotchas